 It's also crucial to support and promote women in their career paths.
-Many women are highly trained and possess strong leadership skills but may need extra encouragement to take the next step in their careers.
-This applies to men as well; however, the leaky pipeline opens right after the PhD.
+Many women are highly trained and possess strong leadership skills, but may need extra encouragement to take the next step in their careers.
+This applies to men as well.